shra26/agent-patient-conversation/README.md

 1. The storage of conversation should ideally be saved into a NoSQL db like DynamoDB(Not implemented on this solution but will be easy to add if needed.
 The schedule table might work out better if added to a SQL db.
 2. I have tried basic processing of information with Regex.
 I understand this is not ideal as there is a chance of missing the information provided by the caller, so we will need to integrate further NLP to avoid this issue.
 Email sending sometimes does not work due to this issue.
 We could find a solution if we were to collaborate.
+3. The regex can entirely replaced by making another call to openAI and ask it to provide the data one by one.
+However I did not think that it was feasible within the time limit.

 Extra Notes: